Cupangkeseleo/seCart/README.md

 3. Open your web browser and go to this address to start:
     **http://localhost:3000/login.html**

 That's it!
-The application should now be fully functional."# seCart"
+The application should now be fully functional.